-Every company or agency that works with Medicare and Medi-Cal must obey the law.
-You cannot be treated differently because of your age, claims experience, color, creed, ethnicity, evidence of insurability, gender, genetic information, geographic location, health status, medical history, mental or physical disability, national origin, race, religion, or sex.
+Every company or agency that works with Medicare and Medi-Cal must obey laws that protect you from discrimination or unfair treatment.
+We don't discriminate or treat you differently because of your age, claims experience, color, ethnicity, evidence of insurability, gender, genetic information, geographic location within the service area, health status, medical history, mental or physical disability, national origin, race, religion, or sex.